Revak007/Udacity-AI-in-Python-Part-1/README.md

 ## COMMENTS
--	While the code can generally be run in order, there are some parts that are not essential to the process and are added for later improvements: o	 You only need to download one pretrained model.
-I have included code for how to download two models in case you want to change the type of model you use o	 After the primary training section, I have including another code block that continues to train a model that has been saved to a checkpoint already.
+-	While the code can generally be run in order, there are some parts that are not essential to the process and are added for later improvements:
+    - You only need to download one pretrained model.
+I have included code for how to download two models in case you want to change the type of model you use
+    - After the primary training section, I have including another code block that continues to train a model that has been saved to a checkpoint already.
 This is not needed if you use the classifier features that I have defined, since it reaches over 80% validation accuracy with my classifier.
 However, if you decide to change the classifier and need to run more epochs after saving to a checkpoint, you can run the extra training code block.